 Understanding PCOS and Hypothalamic Amenorrhea

-Polycystic ovarian syndrome (PCOS) is an endocrine disorder characterized by various signs: irregular periods, anovulation, high androgens, insulin resistance.
+Polycystic ovarian syndrome (PCOS) is an endocrine disorder characterized by various signs: irregular periods, anovulation, high androgens, and insulin resistance.
 Because it is a syndrome, it presents differently in every person.
 Two women might have PCOS and have completely different symptoms.
 The signs through which it is often diagnosed will also vary.
 For instance, insulin resistance is very common, along with excess weight, but someone with no insulin resistance and at a perfectly normal weight could have it as well.

 Hypothalamic amenorrhea (HA) is characterized by anovulation and absent periods.
 With PCOS there is usually one or more hormones that are high, such as luteinizing hormone (LH), or testosterone, in most cases of HA, hormones are low.
 Hypothalamic amenorrhea is usually present in athletes and women who under eat and/or are underweight.
 It can also appear in times of acute stress, after a strong emotional shock, but also, due to chronic stress.